Arkema, chemical specialties, innovative chemistry

 Arkema, France’s leading chemicals producer, benefits from strong competitive advantages.
-This was the outcome of a strategy which for six years has been focused on growth and innovation.
+This was the outcome of a strategy which for six years has been focused on the expansion in higher growth regions and continuous innovation.
 This strategy has transformed Arkema into a specialty chemicals player.

 By 2016, the Arkema group is aiming to become one of the global leaders in this field and to generate sales of €8 billion, i.e. an annual growth rate of 6%.